bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

-when creating a child class of a parent class.
+When creating a child class of a parent class.
 It is for the child class to access the methods and properties of the parent class for the child class to access the functions of the parent class.

 ### Task 1 - Project Set up

 Follow these steps to set up and work on your project:
 Make sure you clone the branch that the TK links to: the vnext branch, NOT master!

-- [ ] Create a forked copy of this project.
-DONE
+- [X] Create a forked copy of this project.
 - [ ] Add TL as collaborator on Github.
-DONE
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
-DONE
+- [X] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-Done
+- [X] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
 - [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-DONE
 - [ ] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [X] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [X] Push commits: git push origin `<firstName-lastName>`.